 The breakout technology is called mobile Light Detection and Ranging (LiDAR) [the process, Mobile Terrestrial LiDAR (or Laser) Scanning (MTLS)], a powerful surveillance instrument that collects geospatial data from the roof of a moving vehicle.
 In just a few hours, it can digitally map up to 20 miles of topography at a resolution previously unimaginable.

 One day, with the help of MTLS, cars will drive themselves and explorers will tour distant lands through a screen.
 The technology was developed less than 10 years ago and our roads are already changing.
+One of the biggest technology change is how autonomous cars work with modern traffic equipment like hazard cones on public roadways.

 In 2011, when the California Department of Transportation (Caltrans) set out to rebuild Doyle Drive (now Presidio Parkway) they turned to MTLS.
 The 15-mile stretch of narrow, dilapidated roadway – the only artery connecting the Golden Gate Bridge to San Francisco — carried 150,000 vehicles daily.
 A typical survey would have closed it, periodically, for months.
 Furthermore, work crews would have made several trips, by foot, on a highway dubbed the fifth “most dangerous” by USA Today.